-- Providing guidance and mentoring related to classes and all required tasks for the program. - Helping students assemble a Graduate Advisory Committee. - Assisting students with their program of study. - Conduct annual assessments of student progress through the monitoring of grades and reviewing any changes to the student's program of study. - Contacting the student regularly by a mutually agreed upon communication practice.
+- Providing guidance and mentoring related to classes and all required tasks for the program. - Helping students assemble a Graduate Advisory Committee. - Assisting students with their program of study. - Conduct annual assessments of student progress through the monitoring of grades and reviewing any changes to the student's program of study.
+Advisors and students are required to fill out the Annual Satisfactory Academic Progress Assessment to be submitted to the MNR degree coordinator no later that Week 7 of Spring term. - Establish an agreed upon communication practice, either through email, zoom, or by telephone, and schedule regular meetings through each term. - Guiding the student through any compliance requirements, such as Institutional Review Board approval for human subjects or animal care and use.

-- Guiding the student through any compliance requirements, such as Institutional Review Board approval for human subjects or animal care and use. - Providing guidance, recommendations, and resources in the development of the student's capstone project. - Providing feedback on two to three drafts of the final project report for the capstone, prior to the final oral examination. - Overseeing the final oral examination with the Graduate Advisory Committee using video conferencing technology, or in person on campus if appropriate. - Ensuring the final exam paperwork is submitted to the graduate school.
+- Providing guidance, recommendations, and resources in the development of the student's capstone project. - Providing feedback on two to three drafts of the final project report for the capstone, prior to the final oral examination. - Overseeing the final oral examination with the Graduate Advisory Committee using video conferencing technology, or in person on campus if appropriate. - Ensuring the final exam paperwork is submitted to the graduate school.